Telecominfraproject/wlan-cloud-ucentralgw/README.md

      "params" : {
 	        "serial" : <serial number> ,
-	        "when" : Optional - <UTC time when to upgrade the firmware, 0 mean immediate, this is a suggestion>, "uri" : <URI to download the firmware>,
+	        "when" : Optional - <UTC time when to upgrade the firmware, 0 mean immediate, this is a suggestion>, "uri" : <URI to download the firmware>
-		"digest" : <SHA256 of the firmware>
      },
      "id" : <some number>
 }